FREQUENTLY ASKED QUESTIONS

-The Certificate Courses in Ministry Online is a Bible-based affordable non-degree program developed for students who feel called to serve as a layperson, teach Sunday school, lead small groups, or want to understand the Bible in depth.
-Students in the Certificate Course do not need to have a High-School diploma and are exempt from taking the English entrance exam.
+The Certificate Course in Ministry and Biblical Studies are Bible-based affordable non-degree programs developed for students who feel called to serve as a layperson, teach Sunday school, lead small groups, or want to understand the Bible in depth.
+Students in the Certificate Course do not need to have a High School diploma and are exempt from taking the English entrance exam.

 Do I have to be fluent in English?

 What documents do I need to enroll?

 Students applying for the Certificate Course are not required to submit documents.
-Students applying for the Associate degree must upload a copy of their High school diploma or secondary school diploma and transcripts.
-Students applying for the Master degree must upload a copy of their High school diploma or secondary school diploma and transcripts and their Bachelor or postsecondary diploma and transcripts.
-Also, Students applying for the Associate and Master degree need to scan and upload 2 government issued identification documents that contain his or her photo.
-All documents must be uploaded within 30 days of the enrollment date.
+Students applying for the Associate's or Bachelor's degree must upload a copy of their High school diploma or secondary school diploma and transcripts.
+Students applying for the Master's degree must upload a copy of their High school diploma or secondary school diploma and transcripts and their Bachelor or postsecondary diploma and transcripts.
+Students applying for the Associate's, Bachelor's, or Master's degree need to scan and upload two government issued identification documents that contain his or her photo.
+All documents must be uploaded within 90 days from the enrollment date.

 Can I choose the time-frame to complete my program?

 We want to give you the flexibility you need to complete your program at your own pace.
 You can choose to complete your term early and proceed to the next term.
 That will allow you to graduate early.
 However, students enrolled in the Associate's, Bachelor's, Master's, programs have up to six months to complete each term.
 On average, students complete a term in four months.
 Six months is enough time for you to watch all your classes, read the recommended materials, take your tests, and write your projects.